r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      [Join builtin API] using VBScript Join API to join the systemcall together at runtime
+      [Join builtin API] using VBScript Join API to join the systemcall(s) together at runtime

 <br />